D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 - <mark> Watch Prototyped OpenAI Interaction: [OpenAI Interaction Video Link](https://drive.google.com/file/d/1pVRkpdU1npdhJN_5IxCguOnDIQZaxEN1/view?usp=sharing) </mark>

+<mark> The prototyped interaction ran much smoother compared to the actiacted out interaction.
+We manage to run open AI models through an API onto the Pi and made use of its extensive library of voices, cadences, and prompts.
+We decided to shift the tone of the a device to mimic the individual who is interacting with it.
+The initial instruction parameter was, "You are an emotion-responsive system that listens to transcribed speech from people (text converted from audio), detects emotion, and generates a short, friendly response." we also included various different adjectives so that it could qualify the cadence and speech, including a vector of strings containing ["Enthusiastic","Indifferent","Playful","Sarcastic","Caring","Melancholic","Grumpy","Mysterious"].
+While the interaction ran smoother, it still felt too contrived.
+The responses also seemed too short, giving the impression that the device was not animated, but rather a responsive chatbot.</mark>

 # Lab 3 Part 2